Antique Billiard Accessories

 Antique Ivory Poker Chips Old West Saloon c1880s

-You’re looking at some fascinating pieces of frontier history!
+(Item 47) You’re looking at some fascinating pieces of frontier history!
 These specific items from the late 19th century are highly sought after by collectors of "Old West" or gambling memorabilia because of the craftsmanship involved.
-(Item 47) Here is a breakdown of what makes items like these historically significant and what to look for when evaluating them: Historical Context & Craftsmanship In the 1880s, high-end saloons often used premium materials for their gaming kits to distinguish themselves from "sawdust joints."
+Here is a breakdown of what makes items like these historically significant and what to look for when evaluating them: Historical Context & Craftsmanship In the 1880s, high-end saloons often used premium materials for their gaming kits to distinguish themselves from "sawdust joints."
 Scrimshaw Detail: Since these were hand-etched, the value is heavily tied to the subject matter.
 Scenes involving "faro" banks, specific saloon [...]

 Antique Cover From The Brunswick Company Chicago